alexliesenfeld/querydsl-jpa-postgres-json/README.md

-# Querydsl extension for querying JSON objects when using JPA on Hibernate and PostgreSQL
+# Querydsl JPA extension for PostgreSQL JSON types
 This repository is an extension of https://github.com/wenerme/postjava.

 Java work with PostgreSQL